 ASSEMBLY ROOMS, (first floor – stairs or lift) Devizes Town Hall

-Museums and Galleries Jan will be at her regular Art App spot, Jan’s Desk, to take your bookings and tell us about current and forthcoming trips.
+Museums and Galleries - Jan will of course, as always, be with us at Jan’s Desk taking your bookings and telling us about her current and forthcoming trips.

 Some pictures of last year's visits:-

 JR – Newsletter entry Jan/April 2018, (Updated 1 January 2018)

 Please contact Jan Campbell for details and tickets for all outings.
 Details of trips are available in the Bi-monthly Newsletter, the Art Appreciation panel and the Notices page on this web site